 Unfortunately, even when you’re driving safely, if there’s a drunk driver on the road, you may be at risk of becoming a victim.
 If you’re in an accident that’s caused by a drunk driver, it’s important that you know what steps to take next.
 In addition to seeking medical care immediately for your injuries, you should also contact an attorney.

 An Iowa car accident attorney can help you in the following ways:

 - Filing your claim

 - Proving the fault of the drunk driver

-- Negotiating a settlement amount that fully pays for your injuries
+- Negotiating a settlement amount that fully compensates you for your injuries

-To learn more about why the team at Walker, Billingsley & Bair is the right choice to handle your car accident claim, contact us today to set up a free case consultation at 888-435-9886.
+To learn more about why the team at Walker, Billingsley & Bair is the right choice to handle your car accident claim, contact us online or call us at 888-435-9886 to set up a free case consultation.